Wager Island: Wreck of HMS Wager

 On 18 September 1740, the British warship (a part of Commodore George Anson's squadron) departed St Helens with a crew of 160 men along with a large number of invalids and marines.
 After becoming embayed in the Gulf of Penas just south of the Taitao Peninsula, Wager ran aground at what would become known as Wager Island on 14 May 1741.
 Initially, about 140 men survived, making it to the island in ship's boats.
-By the end of June, many of these men had died on the island from starvation, drowning, hypothermia and trauma.
+By the end of June, many of these men had died on the island from starvation, drowning, hypothermia, and trauma.

 After many arduous months, two groups of castaways eventually departed Wager Island.
 The first group, consisting of 81 mutineers, departed Wager Island on 13 October 1741.
 Of this group, 30 men arrived in Río Grande, Brazil, on 28 January 1742.
 One of these men died shortly after arriving at Río Grande.

 A second group of men (11 castaways and one Indian guide) departed Wager Island on 6 March 1742.
 Guided by the Chono cheftain Martín Olleta, the group navigated through Presidente Ríos Lake in the interior of Taitao Peninsula instead of rounding to the west of the treacherous Tres Montes Peninsula.
 Of this group, three survivors (Captain David Cheap, midshipman John Byron, and midshipman Alexander Campbell) arrived in Chiloé Island, Chile, in early June 1742.
 One final survivor (Marine Lieutenant Thomas Hamilton) was rescued and brought to Chiloé Island by a Spanish search party about three months later.
 Altogether, only 36 men returned alive to Britain, according to The Wager Disaster (2015) by Rear Admiral C. H. Layman.

 Fate of the wreck of HMS Wager

 From late 1742 to 1769, the Spanish and the local indigenous people conducted multiple salvage expeditions on the wreck of HMS Wager.
 A Jesuit priest named Pedro Flores conducted a small salvage operation in late 1742, in which he recovered nearly 100 kg of iron.
 The first large-scale salvage effort was the expedition of Mateo Abraham Evrard, which took place in 1743.
-Among the items recovered from this operation were ten iron six-pound cannons, four bronze three-pound cannons, an anchor, more than 100 cannonballs and 1000 musket balls, and three copper cauldrons.
+Among the items recovered from this operation were ten iron six-pound cannons, four bronze three-pound cannons, an anchor, more than 100 cannonballs, 1000 musket balls, and three copper cauldrons.

 In 1779, Spanish missionaries Fray Benito Marín and Fray Julián Real found an indigenous settlement consisting of four dwellings that had been constructed on the beach close to the site of the wreck.

-The Scientific Exploration Society mounted an expedition in 2006 to attempt to locate what was left of the wreck.
+The Scientific Exploration Society mounted an expedition in 2006 to locate what remained of the wreck.
 The team found, in shallow water, a 5 m2 piece of wooden hull planking that appeared to be consistent with the construction of Wager.